newsuk/AyeSpy/README.md

   - The selenium grid: We recommend using the container versions of selenium available from dockerhub.
 This ensures repeatable consistent state across test runs.

+## Limitations

+As of yet Aye Spy does not support switching contexts to iFrames

 ## Running All Aye Spy Tests

 Aye Spy comes packaged up with a comprehensive set of tests adhering to the test pyramid to give a high level of confidence that the application is working as expected.